Hamiltonian gauge theory with corners: constraint reduction and flux superselection: Introduction

 The Hamiltonian picture for local gauge theories revolves around the description of the theory as a constrained Hamiltonian system: it is given in terms of a symplectic manifold $(\X,\omega)$ together with a given \emph{constraint} surface $\C$, to which (physical) field configurations and motions are restricted.

-Looking at the elementary example of classical mechanics, seen as a field theory of maps from the (half) line $\mathbb{R}_{\geq 0}$ to a target manifold $\mathcal{Q}$, one can think of the ``phase space'' of physical configurations $\X = T^*\mathcal{Q}$ as naturally assigned to the boundary; however, one could just as well look at the (pre-)symplectic manifold given by the solutions of the evolution equations inside $\mathrm{Maps}(\mathbb{R}_{\geq 0},\mathcal{Q})$.
-Since every initial-time configuration is uniquely extended to a solution of the equations of motion, the two spaces are isomorphic.
+Consider the example of classical Hamiltonian mechanics.
+This can be seen as a field theory of maps from the half-line $\mathbb{R}_{\geq 0}$ (time) to a target manifold $\mathcal{Q}$, known as ``configuration space''.
+Then, one can think of the ``phase space'' $\X = T^*\mathcal{Q}$ as naturally assigned to the boundary of the line (a single point) or as the symplectic manifold given by the space of solutions of the evolution equations inside $\mathrm{Maps}(\mathbb{R}_{\geq 0},\mathcal{Q})$.
+Since every initial-condition in $\X$ is uniquely extended to a solution of the equations of motion, the two spaces are in fact isomorphic.

-In generalising this picture to gauge field theory, one needs to consider that (when local symmetries are present) not all boundary configurations can be extended to a solution in a cylinder, but suitable Cauchy data need to be imposed.
-If one first considers the restriction to the boundary of the off-shell field theoretic data one recovers the \emph{geometric phase space} of the theory, a symplectic manifold associated to boundary configurations, inside of which one finds the constraint surface of Cauchy data\footnote{This is the set of configurations that can be extended to a solution in a thin neighborhood of the boundary.
-When the theory is well defined, this submanifold is coisotropic \cite[Sec.
-2.1 and 3.8]{CMRCorfu}.
-This construction follows \cite{KT1979}, and we refer to \cite{CSTime,CattaneoSchiavinaPCH} for a modern point of view pertinent to this work.}.
-(This relates to the ``covariant phase space'' construction.
-See Appendix \ref{app:covariant} for an explicit discussion of this.)

-In other words, one obtains a description of the geometric phase space as a a symplectic manifold $(\X,\omega)$ with $\X$ a space of sections of a fibre bundle over $\Sigma$, together with a coisotropic submanifold $\C\subset\X$ of constrained configurations defined by a set of differential equations.
-The reduced phase space is then the coisotropic reduction of $\C$ by its characteristic foliation\footnote{The characteristic distribution $T\C^\omega$ is defined pointwise as the symplectic orthogonal to $T\C \subset T\X$ with respect to $\omega$.
-In infinite dimensions it is generally assumed to define a foliation $\C^\omega$.} $\C^\omega$, which is a symplectic manifold (when smooth).
-In this work we will refer to this space as the \emph{constraint-reduced phase space} $\uCo = \C/\C^\omega$.

-Often, $\C$ is the vanishing locus of a set of functions\footnote{This notion must be taken with a grain of salt.
-See for example \cite[Remark 3.4]{BSW}.} \emph{and} its characteristic foliation is generated by the Hamiltonian vector fields of said functions.
-Although this perspective is in general restrictive---for several reasons, including that on infinite dimensional weak-symplectic manifolds not all functions admit Hamiltonian vector fields, and not all coisotropic submanifolds admit a Hamiltonian representation---in many cases of interest an even stronger property holds: the coisotropic submanifold $\C$ is the zero-level set of a momentum map associated to the action of a local (gauge) group $\G$ on $\X$.\footnote{Notably, this stronger property fails to hold in general relativity, where the Hamiltonian constraint is not the generator of normal diffeomorphisms \cite{LeeWald}.} This is the setup we will study in this article.